Thursday, May 26, 2022

 The other restaurants on my A-list for relaxed evening meals are the following - and more or less in this order:

-La Catedral: https://www.tripadvisor.com/Restaurant_Review-g150801-d1032069-Reviews-Restaurante_Catedral-Oaxaca_Southern_Mexico.html This restaurant is rather expensive but has wonderful dining rooms, each with its own distinctive ambience.
+La Catedral: https://www.tripadvisor.com/Restaurant_Review-g150801-d1032069-Reviews-Restaurante_Catedral-Oaxaca_Southern_Mexico.html This restaurant is rather expensive but has wonderful dining rooms, each with its own distinctive ambiance.
 One dining space is open to the air and feels rather garden-like.
+(I recommend the tables in the garden area.)

 Origen (where I have not eaten before, is supposedly one of Mexico's 250 best restaurants): https://www.tripadvisor.com/Restaurant_Review-g150801-d2413056-Reviews-Origen-Oaxaca_Southern_Mexico.html

 Berlina: (Yes, a German restaurant in the middle of Oaxaca's Historic District.
 Good food.
 Good beer.
 And a very sweet German who operates the restaurant with his Oaxacan wife.
-Oaxacans like Berlina as much as furriners.) https://www.tripadvisor.com/Restaurant_Review-g150801-d8380348-Reviews-Berlina-Oaxaca_Southern_Mexico.html A tad pricey, but good value.
-Every "numbered dinner" comes with an excellent glass of good beer.
+Oaxacans like Berlina as much as furriners.) https://www.tripadvisor.com/Restaurant_Review-g150801-d8380348-Reviews-Berlina-Oaxaca_Southern_Mexico.html Good value.
+Every "numbered dinner" comes with an excellent glass of good imported beer.

 El Azador Vasco: A quite good restaurant whose additional charm is the way it overlooks the zocalo so that you almost always get an earful of good Mexican music.
-(If we eat here, I will make reservation for a balcony table.) https://www.tripadvisor.com/Restaurant_Review-g150801-d12337680-Reviews-El_Asador_Vasco-Oaxaca_Southern_Mexico.html Upscale but not overly expensive.
+(When I eat here, I make reservation for a balcony table.) https://www.tripadvisor.com/Restaurant_Review-g150801-d12337680-Reviews-El_Asador_Vasco-Oaxaca_Southern_Mexico.html Upscale but not overly expensive.

 Mezzaluna Pizzeria has good dining rooms and a great rooftop eating space.
 I assume the owner-chef will still twirl-and-throw pizzas for your amusement. https://www.tripadvisor.com/Restaurant_Review-g150801-d1526640-Reviews-Mezzaluna-Oaxaca_Southern_Mexico.html